System Stability

 PID Controller

 A commonly used second order system is the Proportional–integral–derivative (PID) controller.
 A PID system block diagram is shown above.
 It is a feedback system with system function governed by the constants Kp,K_p, Ki,K_i, and KdK_d.
-The system function and the corresponding poles and zeros are given by,
+The system function is given by,

 H(s)=K(s)1+K(s) where,H(s) = \frac{K(s)}{1+K(s)} \text{ where,} K(s)=s2Kd+sKp+Kis.K(s) = \frac{s^2 K_d + s K_p + K_i}{s}.